h-enk/henkverlinde.com/content/blog/master-npm-with-hugo-an-introduction-to-npm/index.md

 You're now familiar with the basic concepts of npm.
 We also went through the most basic example of installing a single dependency to an empty project.
 You can find the example in the [npm-hugo](https://github.com/h-enk/npm-hugo/tree/basic-example) repo I've set up.

-In the next post we're going to talk about how you use npm with Hugo.
+In the [next post](/master-npm-with-hugo-managing-dependencies/) we're going to talk about how to manage dependencies.

 {{< alert icon="💬" text="Share your thoughts on \"npm with Hugo\" in <a href=\"https://github.com/h-enk/henkverlinde.com/discussions\">Discussions</a>." >}}